artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 * Complete transfer: Includes indexing the transfer.

-5. A transfer that is in the middle of processing will show which micro- services have been completed (green) and which are in progress (orange).
+5. A transfer that is in the middle of processing will show which micro-services have been completed (green) and which are in progress (orange).

 6. When a micro-service fails or encounters an error, the micro-service background turns from green to pink and a "failed" icon appears next to the transfer or SIP name.
 See Error handling for more information about how to handle an error.

 7. Once the transfer micro-services are completed, a bell icon will appear next to the transfer.
 This means that the transfer is ready to be packaged into a SIP for ingest or sent to a backlog, indexed and stored to be retrieved for processing at a later date

 .. figure:: images/CreateSIP.*
    :align: center